pgmrgeek/PhotoboothMgr/README.md

 In Managed Mode, the technician has a control panel and is given a "Refresh" button that turns green when new images arrive.
 Clicking "Refresh", the images are presented so the technician can select (i.e., click on) an image, an optional background (for greenscreen), then click a number between 1-10, for 1 to 10 prints.
 If multiple images are needed (for photostrips or .GIFs), the technican clicks the first image, then the "L" button to load; repeating until the GIF/Number buttons are enabled.
 Once the buttons are enabled, the technician selects the last image, then clicks "GIF" or a numbered print button.

-In Kiosk mode, the incoming images are processed according to selections made in the configuration panel.
+In Kiosk mode, every new incoming image is processed according to options selected in the configuration panel.
 That means the technician can specify foreground overlay, greenscreen, layout selection, # of prints per image, etc, and the kiosk mode will abide by these settings.
 For example, selecting a three image photo strip layout with greenscreen and overlay, will be processed in Kiosk mode once three images land in the folder.

-Additionally, six sets of predefined print layouts are supported in this base release, with further add-on packs added via other Github repositories.
-The default set of layouts supports single image layouts, photostrips, and animated gifs, but the first add-on pack shows spectacular four layer animations.
+New to Version 13 is the truely automated photobooth.
+The sofware now triggers the camera for the number of frames needed by the selected layout.
+Four image GIF animations now fire the camera four times to acquire the images.
+This works in the photostrip and quadrant layouts as well.

 To install this package -